GMOD/Apollo/docs/Configure.md

 ```

 Defines whether the internal data store is purely a memory one or a hybrid memory/disk store.
 The memory store provides faster performance at the cost of more memory.
 The hybrid store provides a little slower performance but uses a lot less memory, so it's a good option for annotation rich genomes.
 Set to `true` to use the memory store and `false` to use the hybrid one.

+### Database configuration

+It is recommended to use config.properties for most database configuration, but these settings can also be added via config.xml

 Let’s take look at the `user` element, which handles configuration for user authentication and permission handling.